elai-io/video-freeze-detector/scripts/README.md

 ## 📹 `video_quality_analyzer.py`

 **Purpose:**
-- Analyzes image quality metrics for all video files in a specified directory
+- Analyzes comprehensive image quality metrics for all video files in a specified directory
 - Supports any number of video files (not limited to 3 cameras)
-- Outputs Laplacian and Tenengrad variance values for each video file
+- Outputs 7 different quality metrics for each video file
-- Useful for comparing video quality across multiple files
+- Useful for comparing camera settings and video quality across multiple files

 **Usage:**
 ```bash